Swallows and Amazons: Critical reception

-Reviewing the book for the U.K. daily newspaper The Manchester Guardian (forerunner of The Guardian) Malcolm Muggeridge wrote: "Children's books are probably the most difficult of all to write; they are certainly the most difficult to review.
+Reviewing the book for the U.K. daily newspaper The Manchester Guardian (forerunner of The Guardian) Malcolm Muggeridge wrote: Children's books are probably the most difficult of all to write; they are certainly the most difficult to review.
 For children alone can properly judge their worth, and children, very wisely, never review.
 An adult has to refer back to his own childhood and ask himself: Would I have enjoyed such a book then?
 The answer, in the case of Swallow and Amazons, [sic] is very definitely, Yes.
 Moreover, the book is entirely charming quite apart from its qualities as child literature.
-This is rare; for, generally speaking, nothing makes drearier reading than the conscious juvenility of adults."
+This is rare; for, generally speaking, nothing makes drearier reading than the conscious juvenility of adults.

-Muggeridge continued,"Mr. Ransome has the same magical power that Lewis Carroll had of being the child in terms of himself.
+Muggeridge continued,Mr. Ransome has the same magical power that Lewis Carroll had of being the child in terms of himself.
 He never talks down; never finds it necessary to be patronising or sentimental.
 And sentimentality is the most terrible pitfall that besets those who venture into the world of play. […] Captain John and Mate Susan, and Able-seaman Titty, and Ship's Boy Roger are not at all like Christopher Robin.
 [T]hey are children.
-And the story of their adventures on a little island in the middle of an English lake is thrilling just because it is not fabulous. […] It is make-believe such as all children have indulged in: even children who have not been so fortunate as to have a lake and a boat and an island but only a backyard amongst the semis of Suburbia."
+And the story of their adventures on a little island in the middle of an English lake is thrilling just because it is not fabulous. […] It is make-believe such as all children have indulged in: even children who have not been so fortunate as to have a lake and a boat and an island but only a backyard amongst the semis of Suburbia.

-The Washington Post commented that "With a few exceptions, adventure in contemporary children’s literature is safely relegated to the past, or the realms of fantasy, facilitated by wizardry (Harry Potter) or demi-gods (Percy Jackson).
+More recently, The Washington Post commented that "With a few exceptions, adventure in contemporary children’s literature is safely relegated to the past, or the realms of fantasy, facilitated by wizardry (Harry Potter) or demi-gods (Percy Jackson).
 Swallows and Amazons contains no sorcery; its plot is plausible, its characters ordinary children.
 Therein lies its enduring magic.
 A celebration of friendship, imagination, fair play, and exploration, Swallows and Amazons inspires even the most landlocked kid to dream of messing about in boats, building fires, camping out and navigating by the stars."